 The first step is to choose an architecture that is especially resilient to failure.
 NonStop systems from HPE are an ideal solution.
 These totally redundant systems provide proven availabilities in excess of four 9s (99.99% availability, equating to approximately 52 minutes and 32 seconds of downtime per year).
 Clusters of highly reliable industry-standard servers using redundant array of independent disks (RAID) or mirroring storage are another choice and are configured to provide availabilities in the same range as HPE NonStop systems, but are much more complex to manage and generally have a higher total cost of ownership (TCO).

 Though these solutions give reasonable protection against single component failures, they do nothing for disasters that take out an entire data center.
 The RTBI system must be backed up by a geographically remote site that takes over in the event of a primary site failure; this is called a fault tolerant solution.
-Otherwise, it might take days or weeks to replace the system, during which time normal business operations are severely impacted.
+Otherwise, it might take days, weeks, or even longer to replace the system, during which time normal business operations are severely impacted.

 Backup systems using magnetic tape to rebuild the database take days to recover and are unsuitable for RTBI system backup.
 Virtual tape eliminates some of the problems associated with magnetic tape, but virtual tape systems still take a prohibitively long time to recover.
 Data replication to a backup site provides a reasonably complete copy of the database, but following a primary site failure, the database must still be brought to a state of consistency, the applications started, the database opened, and the system tested before it is returned to operation.
 This strategy takes some time (minutes to hours) and is hindered by the same problem that the other backup strategies face, which poses the question: will the backup system properly come up when it is brought into operation?